Platt Amendment

-On May 29, 1934, the United States and Cuba signed the 1934 Treaty of Relations that in its first article abrogates the 1903 Treaty of Relations.
+On May 29, 1934, the United States and Cuba signed the 1934 Treaty of Relations that in its first article overrides the 1903 Treaty of Relations.

 Background

 During the Spanish–American War, the United States maintained a large military arsenal in Cuba to protect U.S. holdings and to mediate Spanish–Cuban relations.
 In 1899, the McKinley administration settled on occupation as its response to the appearance of a revolutionary government in Cuba following the end of Spanish control.

-The Platt Amendment was an addition to the earlier Teller Amendment, which had previously limited US involvement in Cuba relating to its treatment after the war, particularly in preventing its annexation which had been proposed by various expansionist political entities within the US.
-Senator Teller himself had a history of opposing American imperialism, criticising the American campaigns in Panama and the Philippines.
-Yet in 1894 he had been an arch-expansionist supporting potential plans to annex Cuba, and Teller would go on to support the Platt Amendment.

-Some historians have questioned Teller's intentions, claiming that the real motive behind the resolution was to protect American beet sugar growers from Cuban competition.
+The Platt Amendment was an addition to the earlier Teller Amendment, which had previously limited US involvement in Cuba relating to its treatment after the war.
+In particular, the Teller Amendment prevented annexation of Cuba by the US, which had been proposed by various expansionist American political entities.
+Senator Teller himself advocated for American expansionism, at least initially, and would go on to support the Platt Amendment.
+In later years however, Teller grew to oppose American imperialism, criticising the American campaigns in Panama and the Philippines.
+Some historians have questioned Teller's intentions in writing the amendment, claiming that the real motive behind the resolution was to protect American sugar beet growers from Cuban competition.
 On the other hand, Teller became a leading opponent of land annexation in Cuba to grow sugar in the early 1900s, as well as President Roosevelt's plans to grant tariff preferences to Cuba in 1903.

-The Platt Amendment originated from American mistrust in the Cuban Constituent Assembly to formulate a new relationship between Cuba and the U.S. Senator Orville H. Platt, chair of the Senate Committee with Relations on Cuba, spearheaded the bill alongside General Leonard Wood, the Governor of Cuba at the time and Secretary of War Elihu Root.
-Tasked with balancing Cuban independence with American desires to control Cuban politicians deemed unfit for self-governance, they established The Platt Amendment to maintain public order and turn Cuba into a "self-governing colony".
+The Platt Amendment originated from American mistrust in the Cuban Constituent Assembly and a desire to formulate a new relationship between Cuba and the U.S. Senator Orville H. Platt, chair of the Senate Committee on Relations with Cuba, spearheaded the bill alongside General Leonard Wood, the Governor of Cuba at the time, and Secretary of War Elihu Root.
+Tasked with balancing Cuban independence with American desires to control Cuban politicians deemed unfit for self-governance, they established the Platt Amendment to maintain public order and turn Cuba into a "self-governing colony".
 The Platt Amendment was initially intended to be its own bill, but it became an amendment as the 56th Congress ended on March 4, 1901, and there was no time for the proposal to be submitted as a separate bill.

+The Platt Amendment forbade the Government of Cuba from going into any international agreement that could jeopardize or undermine Cuban independence or permit foreign powers other than the US to use the island for military purposes.
+It also gave the United States the absolute right to get involved in any Cuban affairs to defend Cuban independence and maintain a strong government that would serve justice to the people.
+The Amendment additionally required Cuba to lease the United States Cuban land for a coaling station and naval base, which the US still controls at Guantanamo Bay.
+Lastly, the amendment compelled the Cuban Government to end treaty negotiations with the US by ratifying the amendment in the Cuban constitution.